-- Assembly means a System in combination with its supporting deck structure (adapted from ASTM D6630-08 Standard Guide for Low slope Insulated Roof membrane Assembly Performance). - Design Authority means the individual or firm responsible for the issuance of Project specifications and details to which the Project will be bid and constructed.
-When a Contractor designs a Project, the Contractor is deemed to be the Design Authority. - Contractor ("contractor") means the installer of a Project.
-For the purpose of issuing a RoofStar Guarantee, Contractor shall be read to mean a Member of the RCABC. - Finished Roof Assembly means the fully constructed Roof Assembly together with, where installed, any paver, ballast or type of Roof Covering (14.1.1 Definitions).
-See also Roof Assembly and Roof System. - Guarantor means the RGC RoofStar Guarantee Program, and may be used interchangeably.
+Assembly means a System in combination with its supporting deck structure (adapted from ASTM D6630-08 Standard Guide for Low slope Insulated Roof membrane Assembly Performance).

+Design Authority means the individual or firm responsible for the issuance of Project specifications and details to which the Project will be bid and constructed.
+When a Contractor designs a Project, the Contractor is deemed to be the Design Authority.

+Contractor ("contractor") means the installer of a Project.
+For the purpose of issuing a RoofStar Guarantee, Contractor shall be read to mean a Member of the RCABC.

+Finished Roof/Waterproofing Assembly means the fully constructed Roof Assembly together with, where installed, any paver, ballast or type of Roof Covering (14.1.1 Definitions).
+See also Roof Assembly and Roof System, and Finished Roof/Waterproofing Surface under 1.3.2 System Types.

+Guarantor means the RGC RoofStar Guarantee Program and may be used interchangeably.